Practice resource for out-of-home care agencies

 Alternative dispute resolution is a process where an impartial person helps other people to resolve issues between them by reaching an agreement.
 From 29 October 2014, a framework governing alternative dispute resolution was included in Chapter 15A of the Children and Young Persons (Care and Protection) Act 1998.

 Alternative dispute resolution is a broad term that covers all forms of nonjudicial dispute resolution processes such as mediation, conciliation, family group conferencing and court-ordered dispute resolution conferences (section 65).
-Refer to the Department of Family and Community Services (FACS) information sheet on alternative dispute resolution for further information.
+Refer to the Department of Communities and Jusitce (DCJ) information sheet on alternative dispute resolution for further information.

 A purpose-designed mediation service to resolve contact disputes is provided by Legal Aid NSW.